rancher/dashboard/docusaurus/docs/extensions/rancher-2.10-support.md

 You can check the example of `Elemental` where branch `main` is tracking the **Rancher 2.10 compliant version** and `release-2.9.x` branch is tracking everything Rancher "2.9".

-The difference between the two branches is some annotations and of course the shell versions being used.
+The difference between the two branches are some annotations and of course the shell versions being used.

 `main`
 - https://github.com/rancher/elemental-ui/blob/main/pkg/elemental/package.json#L6-L12